nrwl/nx/docs/nx-cloud/reference/launch-templates.md

 ## Validating Launch Templates

+{% callout type="note" title="Commit before Validation" %}
+Before Nx Cloud can validate your custom templates, you must first commit any changes to these templates to your source control repository.
+Running the validation command from a CI is the recommended approach.
+{% /callout %}
 After creating your custom launch template, it's recommended to validate it.
 This ensures that all necessary fields within the launch template and all respective inputs within each step are appropriately defined.